mibur1/psy300/book/2_models/8_GAM.md

 ## GAMs in Python

 There are multiple options for implementing GAMs.
-We will here use `statsmodels`, as you should already be familiar with it from the previouis semester.
+We will here use `statsmodels`, as you are already familiar with it from the previouis sessions.
 The workflow is the following:

 1. Separate smooth (continuous) and categorical features
 2. Create spline basis functions for the continuous features using B-splines